11 Shopping Secrets You Should Follow on Black Friday

 6. Shop in groups with families and friends

 Shopping together in groups with families and friends is not only fun but saves money too.
-This cost effective shopping can help you grab good deals.
+This cost-effective shopping can help you grab good deals.
 You can bargain more in less time.
-You will not only save your gas or fuel and have one parking spot when travelling to shop but have more fun saving time as one of you stands in line to pay the others may be moving to next store for the purchase.
+You will not only save your gas or fuel and have one parking spot when travelling to shop but have more fun saving time as one of you stands in line to pay the others may be moving to the next store for the purchase.

 7. You can even shop online as Black Friday is not only store shopping

-Though going out to shop is more entertaining but it can be stressful too.
-Why not get the same deals at home.
-Retailers seldom advertise that some of those Black Friday door-buster deals are available online too.
-So what you need to do is either look for yourself or designate one of your family members to work the computer from home and inform you on the deal that you may get online itself rather than lining up at the store the whole day.
-You will be surprised that best of deals will be online just a click away from you.
+So what you need to do is either look for yourself or designate one of your family members to work the computer from home and inform you of the deal that you may get online rather than lining up at the store the whole day.
+You will be surprised that the best deals will be online just a click away from you.

-8. Compare and identify the ‘Real Deals’
+8. Compare and identify the ‘Real Deals

 9. Ask for price matching at the sales counter

 Nowadays shopping is also a smart business.
 Bring your smartphone and if you see it cheaper elsewhere, show the sales associate and match the price.
 If the store you’re in won’t price match use your phone and buy it much cheaper at another store.
-So you need to act like pro shopper and be organized before hitting the stores and everything printouts or URLs at your fingertips.
+So you need to act like a pro shopper and be organized before hitting the stores and everything printouts or URLs at your fingertips.

-10. Use coupons and grab additional discount
+10. Use coupons and grab an additional discount

 One way to find more discounts is the coupons.
 Use mobile apps while you’re in the store and look for coupons that retailers offer as additional deals or discounts.
-This not only save money but also a good strategy.
+This not only saves money but is also a good strategy.
 Follow the stores and brands you like on social media and get alerts, coupons and extra deals on your cell phone or email.

 11. Use cash instead of credit cards and create a budget

-One thing is for sure that there is no end to shopping and you should not feel and think as Black Friday the only option to shop.
-You can shop whenever you feel like be it cyber Monday or any other day.
-If you didn’t get what you needed, ran out of energy or forgot something, you may still find it available and on sale bit at online and at stores.
 Things are always there to shop and they are not going to be finished in any way.
 So Black Friday is not the end of the holiday bargain shopping season but it is the beginning as many deals are to follow in December and January.
 If you want to find bargains, you can find them in stores and online throughout the season.
 It is only the tradition to buy on Black Friday.